alphagov/finding-things-migration-checker/README.md

 `bundle install && bin/run_automated_checks`

 The `CheckRunner` requires a list of check class names as input.
-Usually, these are provided as command line arguments (see `bin/run_automated_checks`).
+These can be provided as command line arguments, in which case the `CheckRunner` will only run the requested checks.
-The `CheckRunner` will only run the requested checks.
+If no checks are specified, all checks in the `lib/checks` directory are run.

 There are a few environment variables which can be used to configure other behaviours: